 In a landmark step towards halting the spread of invasive aquatic species, the Convention will require all ships to implement a ballast water and sediments management plan which must include:

 - A ballast water management system which adheres to the guidelines set out by the IMO.
-This might include:
+This might include the following forms of ballast water treatment:

 - filtration systems